 My 15 month old daughter goes to sleep keeping herself latched to mother's feed.
-When she was a newborn, she used to sleep on a crib, but she has made her habit of going to sleep with milk latched from about when she was 3 months old.
+When she was a newborn, she used to sleep in a crib, but she has made a habit of going to sleep with milk latched from about when she was 3 months old.

 From last 6 months, her sleep schedule is: